lebr0nli/py-rbush/docs/index.md

 # Introduction

-This is a Python port of the original JavaScript library, [mourner/rbush](https://github.com/mourner/rbush).
+This is a Python port of the JavaScript library, [mourner/rbush](https://github.com/mourner/rbush).

 RBush is a high-performance JavaScript library for 2D **spatial indexing** of points and rectangles.
 It's based on an optimized **R-tree** data structure with **bulk insertion** support.